MartynStaalsen/rumminator/WHAT.md

 # Big picture
 Contract Rummy is a game about building sets of cards.
 Players use a starting "hand" of cards, to which they add by Drawing and diminish by Laying Down and Discarding.
 On a given "Hand" of play (not to be )

-# PrePendix: Card set types
+# Pre-Pendix: Card set types
 There are two types of card sets:
 - **group**: 3 or more cards of the same "rank" (ordinal value, that is).
 - - **example**: 3 of clubs, 3 of spades, 3 of hearts